doviedob/CardioAR3D/3D_Slicer_extension/README.md

 1. Launch 3D Slicer and load your medical image
 2. Open the SimplifiedMONAILabel module.
 Found it in "Segmentation"
-3. Connect to a MONAI Label server
+3. Connect to a MONAI Label server.
+You can use the following [guides](https://github.com/doviedob/CardioAR3D/blob/6790ebee79949a4466d8ee2db891c6ac7fb14708/Guidelines/README.md)
 4. Select a segmentation model
 5. Run the segmentation
 6. View and edit results as needed